What Is The Facial-Feedback Hypothesis, & Does It Work?

 Emotions are a very basic part of the human experience, and expressing those emotions appropriately is a part of good mental health.
 We can show our emotions in many ways, but the quickest and most common way is through facial expressions.
 As it turns out, facial expressions may do more than showing others how we feel.
 Scientists have proposed the facial feedback hypothesis, suggesting that changing our facial expressions can also change our emotions.

-Scientists have been interested in the idea of a facial-feedback hypothesis since the 1800s at least.
+Scientists have been interested in the idea of a facial-feedback hypothesis since the 1800s.
 In the 1840s, William James presented the idea that awareness of your bodily experiences is the basis of emotion.
 Thus, if you know your facial expressions are the ones you associate with being sad, you experience the feeling of sadness.

 Darwin investigated the way animals used facial expressions and suggested the idea of facial feedback in the 1870s.
 Through the latter half of the 1900s, the topic of facial feedback became popular again.
 Since then, many different studies have been done to test this hypothesis.

 What types of facial expressions may produce the emotions we feel?
 The scientific community is still debating how the facial feedback hypothesis would work with different expressions.
-One thing that seems certain, though, is that a smile produces a happy emotion, while a frown produces sadness.
+One thing that seems certain, though, is that a smile is connected to the production of a happy emotion, while a frown is connected to a feeling of sadness.

 Along with the type of emotion we feel, we can also show the degree of that emotion through our facial expressions.
 For example, you may be slightly angry.
 You might express that emotion with a slight frown and furrowed eyebrows.
 If you're furious, though, your expressions will likely be much more distinctive.